tektoncd/community/teps/0152-tekton-conformance-verification.md

 ### Proof of concept
 To create a proof-of-concept conformance verification process, we initially utilized Tekton Pipeline's end-to-end test infrastructure, mocking the vendor service to confirm conformance.
 It implements the proposed black-box testing strategy for all three conformance verification test types.
 Please refer to the [POC conformance test suite](https://github.com/JeromeJu/pipeline/pull/140) for more information.

+## Design Evaluation
+### Reliability
+#### How are we confident the test suite will work in theory?
+Test outputs will be compared against the Tekton Pipeline server's results to guarantee interoperability and portability for users of vendor services.

+### Reusability
+Because conformance test suites are versioned, they should remain reusable as long as the conformance policy/API avoids major version bumps.

+### Simplicity
+The tests are granular for simplicity and to clearly pinpoint non-conformant fields for vendors.

 ### Tekton Conformance Verification Versioned
 This document proposes that the conformance policy/test suite should honor the same versioning strategy as the [Pipeline releases versioning](https://github.com/tektoncd/pipeline/blob/main/releases.md#release-frequency) to minimize user confusion.
 In other words, each Tekton Pipeline release will have a corresponding, versioned Tekton conformance test suite.
 For example, the version of conformance API specification policy/test suite for Pipeline release **v1.29.0** should be consistently versioned as **v1.29.0**.